Frank Quitely

 Vincent Patrick Deighan (born 18 January 1968), better known by the pen name Frank Quitely, is a Scottish comic book artist.
 He is best known for his frequent collaborations with Grant Morrison on titles such as New X-Men, We3, All-Star Superman, and Batman and Robin, as well as his work with Mark Millar on The Authority, Jupiter's Legacy, and The Ambassadors.

 Early life

-Deighan was raised in Rutherglen, although attended St. Bride's High School in East Kilbride (as his father worked there as a PE teacher).
+Vincent Patrick Deighan was born on 18 January 1968.
+He was raised in Rutherglen, and attended St. Bride's High School in East Kilbride (as his father worked there as a PE teacher).
 He studied drawing at the Glasgow School of Art.

 Career

 Deighan worked up the Scottish underground comics title Electric Soup in 1990, writing and drawing The Greens, a parody of The Broons strip published by D. C. Thomson.
 It was in working on this book that he adopted the pseudonym of "Frank Quitely" (a spoonerism of "quite frankly"), as he did not want his family to know it was his work, worried that they may have found it upsetting.

 Initially Electric Soup was only distributed locally in Glasgow, then it was picked up by John Brown Publishing for widespread national UK distribution.
 This brought Quitely's work to the attention of Judge Dredd Megazine editor David Bishop.
 He was given work on Shimura, written by Robbie Morrison, and Missionary Man, by Gordon Rennie, quickly rising to prominence.
 He drew various stories in Paradox Press' series of The Big Book Of graphic novels, as well as work in Dark Horse Presents for Dark Horse Comics.

 His first major work in American comics was Flex Mentallo in 1996, a Doom Patrol spin-off written by fellow Glaswegian Grant Morrison for DC Comics' Vertigo imprint.
 Initially he worked on strips for anthology titles such as Weird War Tales, and drew three issues of Jamie Delano's 2020 Visions, as well as various covers for DC.
 He later drew his first full length graphic novel, Batman: The Scottish Connection, with writer Alan Grant in which The Greens make a cameo appearance.
 Quitely and Grant worked on a one-shot titled Lobo: The Hand-to-Hand Job later retitled as It's a Man's World.
 Although Quitely did all the pencils, the story was not released.

 2000 saw Quitely and Morrison collaborate again, on JLA: Earth 2.
 The graphic novel was met with positive critical response, and later that year Quitely took over from Bryan Hitch as artist on The Authority, with Mark Millar as writer.